 end

-By utilizing Rails’ routing system, you can create clean, organized, and efficient URL structures for your applications.
+You can create clean, organized, and efficient URL structures for your applications using Rails’ routing system.

 Master Rails’ Asset Pipeline

 Rails’ asset pipeline is a powerful feature that manages the processing, compression, and concatenation of your application’s CSS, JavaScript, and image files.
-By mastering the asset pipeline, you can optimize your application’s performance and reduce its load times.
+Mastering the asset pipeline can optimize your application’s performance and reduce load times.

 Some key concepts to understand when working with the asset pipeline include: